You-Gao/Blog/_life/2024-10-25-clemon-series.md

 ---
 [^1]: Hopefully, I figure out what the call codes mean.
 [^2]: Reflecting before reading made me realize the order I "consume" the readings are important for my experience.
+[^3]: To sum it up, one must be well versed in Gadamer and Turing but also doubly disciplined in the theory of language and meanings.
+And the whole canon on linguistics, computation, data, philosophy.
+To rephrase, one must be good at the Derridean game and perform skeptically well at the positivist game.